 - Do not take any over-the-counter medicines or herbal products without talking to your doctor first.

-- If you take hormonal birth control or hormone therapy, talk to your doctor about whether they are right for you.
+- If you take hormonal birth control or hormone therapy for menopause, talk to your doctor about whether they are right for you.
 They may raise the risk of stroke in some people.

 - Make the home safe.
 You may get advice from the stroke rehab team about what changes might be needed.
 Here are some examples.
 Set up a bedroom that does not require climbing stairs.
 Be sure the bathroom is on the same floor.
 Move throw rugs and furniture that could cause falls.
 Make sure that the lighting is good.
 Put grab bars and seats in tubs and showers.

 - Provide transportation until they can drive again.